richard-winner/alx-zero_day/README.md

-My first readme is edited
+My first readme.
+This readme has been updated already